0x48piraj/wrong8007/docs/dd.md

-# The world of nuking!
+# Welcome to the world of nuking!

 This document explains the **theoretical and practical basis** for data destruction payloads commonly used with `wrong8007`.